Standards for Academic Performance

 Students have the option to enroll in courses on a satisfactory/unsatisfactory basis instead of a traditional letter grade basis.
 A maximum of one non-journalism course per semester may be taken on a satisfactory/unsatisfactory basis.
 A satisfactory grade is defined as equivalent to the letter grade of C- or higher.

-Journalism courses on a satisfactory/unsatisfactory basis are rare exceptions.
+Journalism courses are not usually graded on a satisfactory/unsatisfactory basis.
 If a required course, or a course being used to satisfy a specific requirement, is taken in this manner the School of Journalism will compute it in the GPA as a “C.”

 Probation, Suspension and Dismissal